 “I don’t have to worry about dropping my pistol and it accidentally going off!”

 You don’t get to plan for a convenient time to defend yourself.
 Nor will you decide when or how the fight for your life starts.
-Your first indication you’re in a self-defense encounter might be a smack in the head, a shot whizzing by your ear or perhaps the guy behind you in line at McGreasyBurgers shouting, “Everyone on the floor or I’ll shoot!”
+Your first indication you’re in a self-defense encounter might be a smack in the head, a shot whizzing by your ear or perhaps someone behind you shouting, “Everyone on the floor or I’ll shoot!”

 There are four factors you need to think about — hard — before deciding to carry your pistol with an empty chamber.